apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

+# Note 💡

+This repository has been archived and will no-longer be maintained.

+You can find it's new location at : https://github.com/one-touch-provisioning/otp-gitops

-# One Touch Provisioning for IBM Cloud Pak across Multi Cloud
+## One Touch Provisioning for IBM Cloud Pak across Multi Cloud

 ## Elevator Pitch